Open Science at the Douglas

 open science logo

-The term Open Science has as many definitions as means of implementation.
-Open Science comprises a broad spectrum of practices, including Open Access publishing, open data sharing and knowledge translation.
+The term open science has as many definitions as means of implementation.
+Open science comprises a broad spectrum of practices, including open access publishing, open data sharing and reuse, and knowledge mobilization.
 What unites all these practices and many others is the removal of barriers for worldwide collaboration through increased transparency and open sharing of research outputs.
-Individual researchers and institutions are encouraged to develop Open Science approaches tailored to their realities.
+Individual researchers and institutions are encouraged to develop open science approaches tailored to their realities.

-The Douglas Research Centre (DRC) is the first research organization entirely dedicated to mental health to adopt Open Science at the institutional level in Canada.
-After a 1-year buy-in project supported by the Tanenbaum Open Science Institute (TOSI), the DRC announced five guiding principles for Open Science implementation.
-These principles were defined through an extensive needs assessment with the DRC community, and reflect our desire to broadly share our knowledge while safeguarding sensitive data from research participants.
-With ongoing support from TOSI and the Douglas Foundation, we now embark onto the implementation phase of our Open Science program.
+The Douglas Research Centre is the first research organization entirely dedicated to mental health to adopt open science at the institutional level in Canada.
+After a 1-year buy-in project supported by the Tanenbaum Open Science Institute (TOSI), the Douglas announced five guiding principles for open science implementation.
+These principles were defined through an extensive needs assessment with the Douglas community, and reflect our desire to broadly share our knowledge while safeguarding sensitive data from research participants.
+With ongoing support from TOSI and the Douglas Foundation, we are promoting diverse open science activities across our Research Centre.

 Our Open Science Principles